 Health Hazards - Review your lab chemical inventory and safety data sheets to identify the GHS hazard classes and Category ratings of chemicals present in your lab.
 Make a list hazards classes that have Category 1 or 2 ratings.
 This section of the template lists all GHS hazard classes of chemicals that impact a person's short-term and long-term health.
 Remove the pictograms that do not represent any of the hazard class on your list.
 List by name under each hazard class, all chemicals that are particularly dangerous.
 For example: Corrosives - HF; Acute toxicity - Arsine.

 Biological Hazards and Biosafety Level - List all biological materials (derived from living organism) present and the biosafety level assigned to your lab.
 Please note that all BSL-2 labs have a specific signage required in addition to the Lab Hazard Notice.

-Radiation Hazards - List all isotopes, laser (and class) and x-rays present in the lab.
+Radiation Hazards - List all isotopes, laser (and class), x-rays, UV, and optical radiation present inyour lab.